-The holidays can be a stressful time of year for all, including our furry friends.
-Pets exhibit stress and anxiety different than we do so it’s important to be able to see the triggers and help ease the discomfort when they are experiencing stress.
-Learn more on how to help your pet with stress and anxiety during the holidays, so you can enjoy everything the season has to offer together.
+The holidays can be a stressful time of year for everyone, including your furry family members.
+Naturally, your pets may exhibit stress and anxiety differently than you do so it’s important to see the triggers and help ease the discomfort when they’re experiencing stress.
+Learn more about how to help your pet with stress and anxiety during the holidays, so you can enjoy everything the season has to offer together.

 Holidays: how pets exhibit stress and anxiety

 There are many new situations that can arise during the holidays.

 For example, traveling to new places, meeting new people, and attending social functions including interactions with multiple animals can instigate stress.

 “Pets can exhibit stress in a lot of different ways, but some the common signs can be things like excessive whining, panting, pacing, and hiding,” shares animal trainer Camille Barrios.